inet-framework/inet-framework.github.io/Plans.md

 underMenu: Development
 ---

-This page describes what's planned for INET 3.1 and beyond.
+This page describes what's planned for INET 3.3 and beyond.

+## In INET 3.3

+1. 3D visualization (for OMNeT++ 5.0)

+2. Additional features for Ieee 802.11 MAC

+3. Removal of routing/extras feature and providing easier configuration of adhoc routing protocols.

-## In INET 3.2
+## In INET 3.4

 1. mobility models
     *   separate initial positioning from positioning over time
     *   make them composable sequentially and additively
     *   extend interface with future movement predictions

-2. 3D visualization (for OMNeT++ 5.0)

 ## In INET 3.x

-We are planning to do these in the near future (after 3.1):
+We are planning to do these in the near future (after 3.3):

 1. physical layer
     *   support capturing a stronger signal while receiving a weaker one